Geogouz/ARLCL-Optimizer/README.md

 ## Headless mode

 For batch execution (with results per cycle), the application may be launched in a scripted manner by executing the jar in headless mode and passing the selected parameters.
-The user needs to configure and call sequentially the provided batch-run.bat, or use directly the CLI according to the following example:
+The user needs to configure and call sequentially the provided *arlcl-optimizer_batch-run.bat*, or use directly the CLI according to the following example:

 `$ java -jar "arlcl-optimizer.jar" out_path="Export" db_path="Examples/BLE-RSS_Evaluation-Samples_Lecture-Room (Examples)/DB" batch_path="Examples/BLE-RSS_Evaluation-Samples_Lecture-Room (Examples)/Batch.txt" scenario_id=0 model=ble contours=30 min_m=95 kn=6 pos_extent=10 seed=0 end_iter=100 threads=5 opt_iter=1000 max_t=1000000 f_tol=1e-2 step=100 cycles=50`